Share this post on:

 In one study, participants completed a measure of extraversion and then wore an electronically activated recorder as they went about their daily lives.

-This recorder was programmed to turn on for a few minutes randomly throughout the day, providing objective data about what the participants were doing.
+This recorder was programmed to turn on for a few minutes randomly throughout the day, providing objective data about the participants’ activities.

 Analyses of the recorded data showed that participants who scored higher in extraversion were much more likely to interact with other people when the recorder was activated than participants who were lower in extraversion.